Executive Committee of the Staff Assembly

-The Secretary/Treasurer is responsible for minutes of the meetings of the Executive Committee.
-The Secretary/Treasurer communicates Executive Committee business to delegates and the University staff through appropriate means.
-The individual in this role also serves as the custodian of any funds allocated to the Assembly.
+The Secretary is responsible for the official communication of the Executive Committee, Executive and full-body minutes, announcements, and the business of the UNC Staff Assembly and Executive Committee.
+The Secretary communicates Executive Committee business to delegates and the University staff through appropriate means.

-The Communications Officer responsibilities include but are not limited to: Newsletters, website, distribution, internal and external communication.
-The Communications Officer also serves as the chair of the Communications Committee.
+The Technology Officer responsibilities include but are not limited to: Newsletters, website, distribution, internal and external communication.

 The Parliamentarian advises the chairperson and delegates on all matters of parliamentary procedure according to Robert’s Rules of Order Newly Revised and ensures that all meetings are conducted according to the bylaws and procedures.
 The Parliamentarian also serves on the Governance Committee.

 Velappan Velappan has been an employee of Fayetteville State University since August of 2008 as the Head of Access Services of the Charles W. Chesnutt Library.
 In the role, he manages 3 staff members and 30 work-study students and helps develop strategic plans and goals for the access services department.
 He is also teaching Research Classes for Mathematics, Computer Science, Biology, Chemistry, Government and History and Zoology.
 Velappan also commits his service to the Open Education Resources(OER) Committee Chair, University Honorary Degree Advisory Committee, Bronco STAR Champion, Universal Design Learning(UDL) Coach for Lecture Capture Tools, and Capital Campaign Team Leader.